Q: Without totally boring us all, could you include a brief bio?

 Q: Why does an original drawing usually cost $80?
 Isn't that a bit pricey?

 A: I'd like to charge less, but each drawing -- when one factors in "thinking-up" time as well as going through several rough drafts before arriving at a usable finish -- takes three to four hours.
 And I feel I am worth at least the same as house painter -- cheap at $25 per hour -- so I arrived at $80 per original as a fair price.
+(FYI, When James Whistler was asked in court how long it took him to paint a certain painting, he answered a lifetime!)

 | Return Home | Info to buy stuff | Political Cartoons | Golden Oldie Toons | Quirky Stuff | Paintings | Mike's Books | GAG TOONS!
 (Who Knew?!) | Contact Mike here | Brief Bio, &c. |